 Then you can get the same polyolefin heat shrink tubing in the 3:1 or even 4:1 shrink ratio.
-This also comes with an adhesive glue on the inside so that you can permanently shrink the tubing on to the hook up wire.
-If you do that it will be very difficult to remove the tubing and if you’re able to then if will still have residue all over the wire.
+This also comes with adhesive glue on the inside so that you can permanently shrink the tubing onto the hookup wire.
+If you do that it will be very difficult to remove the tubing and if you’re able to then it will still have residue all over the wire.

 WesBell can cut heat shrink tubing into exact lengths for you at a very low cost.
 We have the machinery to do it very quickly and precisely.
 We cut thousands and thousands of tubing pieces per day for our customers along with cutting and stripping wire and cable as well.
 Some customers even want us to cut and strip the wire, put a terminal on the end and a piece of heat shrink tubing over that to make it look nice.
 We have a large production area with skilled employees working very hard.

 We can make assemblies with any type of wire or cable that you might have for a project.
 We will give very competitive pricing along with great customer service so that you can impress your customer as well.
 Hook-up wire, electrical wire, and all types of power cable is our game and we play it well.
 We get the best pricing available because we buy our wire and cable straight from the manufacturer.